ancarebeca/katas/README.md

 “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ .
 ```

-the first line is optional.
+The first line is optional.
 All existing scenarios should still be supported

 * Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.if there are multiple negatives, show all of them in the exception message
 stop here if you are a beginner.
 *Continue if you can finish the steps so far in less than 30 minutes.*